kamalbuilds/lp-incentivisation/README.md

+contract will send a request to Brevis for specific data (e.g., liquidity levels or trading volumes).
+The request is processed off-chain by Brevis, which generates a ZK-proof that confirms the accuracy of the data.

-# Pancake v4 hooks template
+# Built from Pancake v4 hooks template

 [`Use this Template`](https://github.com/new?owner=pancakeswap&template_name=pancake-v4-hooks-template&template_owner=pancakeswap)